Extradition To Utah

 [t]he guilt or innocence of the accused as to the crime of which he is charged in another state may not be inquired into by the governor or in any proceeding after the demand for extradition.

-Other than showing a mistake in identity, the court is not concerns with whether the person awaiting extradition in Utah is guilty or innocent.
+Other than showing a mistake in identity, the court is not concerned with whether the person awaiting extradition in Utah is guilty or innocent.
+To understand the local laws better, you can get legal assistance from a Salt Lake City, UT extradition attorney.

 Finding Qualified Representation for a Case Involving Extradition to Utah